aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 something.

-(The last lines, implementing function decorators, could be left out since we don't use decorators in this compiler.)
+(The last lines, implementing function decorators, could be left out since Tailbiter doesn't use decorators.)

 List comprehensions also create a `Function` node, holding the loop, because the loop variables must be defined in their own scope, not